onnx/models/contribute.md

 5. **Commit Messages**: Use clear and descriptive commit messages.
 This helps to understand the purpose of your changes and speed up the review process.

 6. **Pull Request**: Once you've made your changes, submit a pull request (PR) to the main repository.
 Provide a detailed description of the changes and reference the issue number if applicable.
-For model contributions use this PR [template](.github/PULL_REQUEST_TEMPLATE.md), which describes all the artifacts required for making the contribution.
+For model contributions place the source file under `onnx\models\toolchain\models` and place the onnx file under the appropriate task category in the repo root.

 7. **Code Review**: Wait for the maintainers to review your PR.
 Be responsive to feedback and make necessary changes if requested.